Friday, May 15, 2020

 “I regret that people were put in this situation because of the virus, but this is not as urgent and impactful as losing your job or not having ability to put food on the table or pay your rent. … I don’t think that not being able to gather signatures for a petition you could wait for next year to do rises to the level of crisis in an emergency.
 People have a choice.
 They have a choice to wait.”

-Losing a job and/or housing is undoubtedly more immediately disruptive than not being able to petition without the fear of contracting/spreading a potentially fatal virus (though let’s not dismiss the very real emotional weight of the latter) but guess which one of these three things is a guaranteed right of American citizens?
+Losing a job and/or housing is undoubtedly more immediately disruptive than not being able to petition without the fear of contracting or spreading a potentially fatal virus (though let’s not dismiss the very real emotional weight of the latter) but guess which one of these three things is a guaranteed, enshrined-in-the-Constitution right?

 Also: Council’s opinions of the measures are irrelevant because (see above) the opinions of elected officials are exactly what direct democracy is intended to circumvent.